4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Frontend Development

-The web app is built locally, on the developers laptop, often using mocked responses to simulate a real Viya server.
+The web app is built locally, on the developer's machine, often using mocked responses to simulate a real SAS Viya server.
 Typically we build using the React framework, over this [baseline repository](https://github.com/sasjs/react-seed-app).

 Here are some of the steps taken to improve security at build time:

  - **NPM Audit**.
 We [check dependencies](https://github.com/sasjs/react-seed-app/blob/main/.github/workflows/build.yml#L25) for CVEs and other issues with every build.
 The automated build will fail if there are any critical errors or warnings.
  - **Type Safety**.
 Apps are built with TypeScript in Strict mode to prevent mis-allocated variables.
  - **Adapter Input Sanitation**.
 The content that is sent to SAS is normalised into "table format", so that columns have specific types (char/numeric) and lengths.
-The adapter does not have the ability to enable "URL variables", which may be dangerously resolved in SAS code.
+The adapter does not have the ability to enable "URL variables" so preventing their accidental and potentially dangerous resolution in SAS code.
  - **Semantic Releases**.
 Every release is numbered according to the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) standard, making it easy to see what was changed on a release by release basis
  - **Opinionated Framework**.
 SASjs is designed to mitigate the risk of code injection by ensuring that all data communication happens through the [adapter](https://github.com/sasjs/adapter), which ensures a specific format of data interchange (see the project [README](https://github.com/sasjs/adapter/blob/master/README.md)).
  - **Isolated Environment**.
 The build happens locally, or in a pipeline, never on the SAS platform itself.